nicklayb/formodeljs/README.md

 ## Usage

 ### Basic example
 Let's have a blog post form, with a title and a body for example.
 The only required stuff are the form `id`, the `data-model` attribute, which is your database model.
 It'll be used to perform any requests.
-Don't forget to include your model attributes, sur as our `input` title and our `textarea` for the body.
+Don't forget to include your model attributes, such as our `input` title and our `textarea` for the body.
 ```html
 <form id="postForm" data-model="posts">
     <input type="text" name="title">